Quantum Complexity of Nonlocal Field Theories: Dipole Deformed SYM theory

 The behavior of action complexity in limiting regimes are as follows: \begin{itemize} \item In weak nonlocality regime,

 \item In strong nonlocality regime,

-The strong nonlocality regime result \eqref{snl} is worth reflecting on for a moment.
-For complexity to be positive definite, the t'Hooft coupling $\lambda$ should satisfy the (upper) bound $\lambda^{2}<1+\ln{3}$.
+From the limiting behavior of complexity in the weak nonlocality regime it can be seen that we get the AdS result either by fixing $\alpha=l_{ct}$ or $\alpha=1$ with $l_{ct}=R=1$.
+The strong nonlocality regime result \eqref{snl} is also worth reflecting on for a moment.
+For complexity to be positive definite, the t'Hooft coupling $s$ should satisfy the (upper) bound $\frac{l_{ct}+5}{6}+\ln(3)>s^{2}$, which depends expliciltly on $l_{ct}$ and reduce to $1+\ln(3)>s^{2}$ if we choose $l_{ct}=R=1$ .
 We speculate that this upper bound signals the breakdown of the UV-completeness of the DDSYM theory analogous to the LST case \cite{Katoch:2022hdf}. \end{itemize}